shamantechnology/.github/profile/README.md

 # Shaman Technology LLC

-## Who

-Shaman Technology, LLC is a Software and Computer Engineering firm based in Fairbanks, Alaska.
+Software and Computer Engineering firm based in Fairbanks, Alaska.
 We build custom solutions across a wide range of domains—from distributed AI systems and compiler toolchains to games and creative tech.

 <!--